Strongly stratifying ideals, Morita contexts and Hochschild homology: Introduction

 A Morita context \cite{BASS,JACOBSON} is a matrix algebra built on two ``diagonal" algebras $A$ and $B$, two bimodules $M$ and $N$ and two bimodule maps $\alpha$ and $\beta$ verifying natural conditions equivalent to associativity of the product of the matrix algebra - see Definition \ref{def MC}.

-One of the basements of this paper is that algebras with a distinguished idempotent are essentially the same that Morita contexts, see for instance \cite{BUCHWEITZ,GREEN PSAROUDAKIS}.
+One of the main results that this paper relies on is that algebras with a distinguished idempotent are essentially the same that Morita contexts, see for instance \cite{BUCHWEITZ,GREEN PSAROUDAKIS}.
 For later use, we start Section \ref{clear} by recalling this well known fact in a categorical framework.

-Stratifying ideals have been defined by E. Cline, B. Parshall and L. Scott in \cite{CLINE PARSHALL SCOTT} and considered in \emph{e.g.} \cite{ANGELERI KOENIG LIU YANG,HAN2014,HERMANN2016}.
-We show that for Morita contexts the definition of a stratifying ideal of an algebra generated by an idempotent translates into the conditions $\Tor_n^A(M,N)=0$ for $n>0$ and $\beta$ injective, see Theorem \ref{s iff s} which was obtained in 2017 by N. Gao and C. Psaroudakis in \cite[Proposition 4.1]{GAO PSAROUDAKIS}.
+Stratifying ideals are defined by E. Cline, B. Parshall and L. Scott in \cite{CLINE PARSHALL SCOTT} and further studied in \cite{ANGELERI KOENIG LIU YANG,HAN2014,HERMANN2016}.
+We show that for Morita contexts the definition of a stratifying ideal of an algebra generated by an idempotent translates into the conditions $\Tor_n^A(M,N)=0$ for $n>0$ and $\beta$ injective.
+See \cite[Proposition 4.1]{GAO PSAROUDAKIS}.